Cracked Wheat for Breakfast

-Leora: Used allotments (early December) for rent and a couple tons of coal from Waukee.
+The Wilsons received small allotments from Delbert and Donald in those Depression days.
+In early December, they used the money for rent and a couple tons of coal from Waukee.
 “Sure is a blessing to us.
-Guess you know how thankful we are.”
+Guess you know how thankful we are,” she wrote them.

-November 1935.
-Leora: “You bet, we have good old cracked wheat for breakfast–got it on cooking this eve–whole pan full.
+In November 1935, she wrote, “You bet, we have good old cracked wheat for breakfast–got it on cooking this eve–whole pan full.
 Gets good and done.
 These kids, especially the boys, just can’t get along for breakfast without it.
 We couldn’t find any for about 2 weeks when we ran out this fall.
 Ate oatmeal until we finally got some at the elevator and we got 2 ½ bushels.
 It was so nice and clean–$1.15 per bu.
 The boys think it’s punishment to eat oatmeal.”

-The Wilson brothers would write home about the food they got in the military.
-From Dale, 1942: “I gotta say the chow here is pretty good.
+During World War II, the Wilson brothers wrote home about great chow they got in the military.
+From Dale, 1942, who’d enlisted in the Army Air Force, “I gotta say the chow here is pretty good.
 Some of the best eatin’ in my life.
 I have all the fruit, vegetables, milk, and buttermilk that I like.
 I even have my cracked wheat for breakfast with all the rich cream I want, along with whole wheat bread.
 Can’t complain.“

-Even Junior, in 1944: “The other morning I had some good ol’ wheat!
+Even Junior, in 1944, also in the Army Air Force, “The other morning I had some good ol’ wheat!
 I ate it with the same kind of tablespoons you have had ever since I can remember.
 Boy it was good.
 So was the reminder of home.“

 Isn’t it amazing the humble things that evoke nostalgia!